danielmatthew/website/_posts/2015-04-19-implementing-responsive-images.md

 layout: post
 ---

+**Updated 26/06/2015:** The [`sizes` attribute is no longer optional](http://alistapart.com/blog/post/article-update-dont-rely-on-default-sizes) if you want your code to validate.

 I'm hoping that you'll notice the site - particularly my [work section](/work/) - is feeling a little snappier today: that's because I took it upon myself to implement a solution for responsive images.

 Take a look at this screenshot (also a responsive image, fact-fans):